akrherz/pacu/package-notes.md

 - Found a small inconsistency in pa_yield().
 Now, when both grid and boundary are provided, the function will use the boundary to crop the grid.

+- Added an option in "pa_compute_vi()" to downscale the final raster to a different resolution.
+This helps avoiding NAs when aggregating the raster data to small polygons.

 ## 2024-11-08

 - Also made some improvements to the method "polygons" of .pa_field_boundary().
 This method works better than the concavemen method for fields with holes.
 It takes a lot longer though.